SConaway/react-native-credit-card-display/README.md

 # react-native-credit-card-display

-Credit Card Component for React Native -- Display Only
+Credit Card Component for React Native -- Display Only.
+At the moment, it only supports Android and iOS, since `react-native-flip-card` only supports those two platforms.

 ## Installation